 Norwegian citizenship

-Here you can read about the regulations concerning how you, and possibly your child, can become a Norwegian citizen or have dual citizenship.
+Here, you can read about the regulations about how you, and any children, become Norwegian citizens or acquire dual citizenship.

 Who becomes a Norwegian citizen at birth?

-All children born after 1 September 2006 become Norwegian at birth if the father or mother is a Norwegian citizen.
-If you were born before 1 September 2006, you can check with the Norwegian Directorate of Immigration (UDI) whether you are a Norwegian citizen.
-The Directorate is the agency that handles issues concerning citizenship in Norway.
+All children born on or after 1 September 2006 became and will become Norwegian at birth if the father or the mother are Norwegian citizens.
+If you were born before 1 September 2006, you can check whether you are a Norwegian citizen by contacting the Norwegian Directorate of Immigration (Utlendingsdirektoratet, UDI), which is the agency that handles citizenship matters in Norway.

-If you are Norwegian, but live abroad and have children, you can apply for a Norwegian passport for your child at the embassy or permanent mission in the country where you live.
+If you are Norwegian, but live abroad and have a child, you can apply for a Norwegian passport for the child through the embassy or permanent mission in the country where you live.

-Are you a Nordic citizen and want Norwegian citizenship?
+If you are a Nordic citizen and want to apply for Norwegian citizenship

-Nordic citizens can obtain Norwegian citizenship in two ways: notification or application.
-Since 1 January 2020, Norway has allowed dual citizenship, bringing it into line with the other Nordic countries.
-This means that, if you are a Nordic citizen, you no longer need to give up your other citizenship when you apply for or give notification of Norwegian citizenship.
+There are two ways by which Nordic citizens can acquire Norwegian citizenship, notification or application.
+Since 1 January 2020, Norway has also allowed dual citizenship, bringing it into line with the other Nordic countries.
+This means that, if you are a Nordic citizen, you no longer lose your other citizenship when you apply for or notify Norwegian citizenship.

-If you are a Nordic citizen aged over 18, and have lived in Norway for at least seven years, you can give notification of citizenship.
-You must pay a fee and be able to present a Criminal Record Certificate.
+If you are a Nordic citizen, over 18, and have lived in Norway for at least seven years, you can notify citizenship.
+You must pay the fee and submit a police certificate of conduct.

-Children under 18 become Norwegian citizens automatically if a parent becomes Norwegian by notification, providing the child lives in Norway.
+Children under 18 acquire Norwegian citizenship automatically if one parent becomes Norwegian by notification, providing the child lives in Norway.

-If you have a Norwegian father or were adopted by Norwegian adoptive parents before 1 September 2006, you can give notification of Norwegian citizenship after your father/adoptive parents.
+If you were born with a Norwegian father or adopted by Norwegian adoptive parents before 1 September 2006, you can notify Norwegian citizenship through your father/adoptive parents.
 This notification must be submitted before your 18th birthday.

-Nordic citizens who are older than 12 and who have lived in Norway for the past two years can apply for Norwegian citizenship.
-If you want to apply for Norwegian citizenship, you must be able to prove that you understand Norwegian.
-Before you apply, you must also be able to prove you do not have a criminal record.
-You must therefore allow time to apply for a Criminal Record Certificate from the police.
+Nordic citizens who are over 12 and have lived in Norway for the past two years can apply for Norwegian citizenship.
+If you want to apply for citizenship, you must be able to prove that you understand Norwegian.
+Before you can apply, you must also be able to prove that you have not been convicted of any crimes.
+You must therefore allow time to apply for a police certificate of conduct.

-Norwegian citizenship brings a number of rights and obligations.
-For example, only people with Norwegian citizenship can vote in and stand as a candidate in parliamentary elections (Stortingsvalg).
-Norwegian citizens can be called up for National Service, hold a Norwegian passport, and be entitled to consular assistance abroad.
-You must generally be a Norwegian citizen before you can represent Norway in a sporting event, or receive student finance from the State Educational Loan Fund (Statens lånekasse) for education.
-Some positions in the public sector and in the Police and Norwegian Armed Forces require Norwegian citizenship.
+Norwegian citizenship brings certain rights and obligations.
+For example, only people with Norwegian citizenship can vote, and stand for election in, elections to Parliament (Stortingsvalg).
+Norwegian citizens can be conscripted to national service, obtain a Norwegian passport, and are entitled to consular help abroad.
+In general, you must be a Norwegian citizen to represent Norway in sport or to receive student finance from Lånekassan, the public agency for funding of education.
+There are also some positions in the public sector, in the Norwegian Police and in the Norwegian Defence, that require Norwegian citizenship.

-However, for most other rights and obligations, such as membership of the social insurance system (folketrygden), right to primary and lower secondary education, and tax issues, citizenship has no or very little significance.
+However, citizenship has no or very limited significance for most of the other rights and obligations, such as membership of the national social insurance scheme, right to primary and lower secondary education, and tax.
 These generally depend on where you live and/or work.

 Ask Info Norden